Posted on Leave a comment

 Laboratory Handling Notes

-GLP-1 class peptides are typically supplied as lyophilized powder.
+Incretin-class research peptides are typically supplied as lyophilized powder.
 Reconstitute with bacteriostatic water using sterile technique.
 Store lyophilized stock at -20°C; reconstituted solutions at 2–8°C for up to 28 days.
 These peptides are sensitive to light and repeated freeze-thaw cycles.
-All Iron Labs GLP-1 peptides include COA documentation with HPLC and mass spec data.
+All Iron Labs metabolic research peptides include COA documentation with HPLC and mass spec data.

 Regulatory Notice

-Semaglutide, Tirzepatide, and Cagrilintide are sold by Iron Labs exclusively as research chemicals for laboratory use.
-These compounds are not sold or intended for human therapeutic use.
+All peptides referenced in this overview are sold by Iron Labs exclusively as research chemicals for laboratory use.
+These compounds are not sold or intended for therapeutic application.
 Iron Labs makes no health claims.
 Researchers are responsible for compliance with all applicable regulations in their jurisdiction.